What is Sage?

-A strong, healthy immune system keeps armies of white blood cells on standby ready to attack any cold flu or virus that might enter your body.
+A strong, healthy immune system keeps white blood cell armies ready to attack any cold flu or virus that could enter your body on standby.

 Soothes Sore Throats

 Being an excellent antibacterial and anti-inflammatory herb makes sage the perfect healer for sore, inflamed throats.

-This means that every spoonful will contribute to relieving constipation promoting the elimination of toxins and improving nutrient absorption.
+This means that every spoonful will contribute to relieving constipation, promoting the elimination of toxins, and improving nutrient absorption.

-If you want to plant one, you can get good quality seeds and tools here for your garden.
-If you looking for sage seed, refer below:
+If you want to plant one, you can get good quality seeds and tools for your garden.
+If you are looking for sage seed, refer below:

-Or if you do not have time to start your own gardening project, you just can buy herbal supplements from iHerb.
+Or, if you do not have time to start your own gardening project, you can buy herbal supplements from iHerb.

 You write the name herbs you want, boom!
 Have many options for supplement products you can choose from.